dolphinnext/rnaseq/docs/usage.md

 ```

 ## Transcripts Quantification
 By default, RSEM is used to align RNA-Seq reads to a reference transcripts and estimates gene and isoform expression levels.
-But you can enable featureCounts after running HISAT2 and/or STAR and/or Tophat2 as well.
+Besides, you can enable featureCounts after running HISAT2 and/or STAR and/or Tophat2 as well.

 You can choose multiple tools to compare their results by enabling/disabling following parameters:
 ```bash